 - asking your employer to make changes to your work area, like better lighting, more even flooring, or improved temperatures

 - making sure you have the right training for lifting safely

 Your employer's responsibilities

-> The Manual Handling Operations Regulations (NI) 1992 is concerned with all manual handling activities regardless of weight.
-Avoidance of manual handling by mechanical means is the primary objective but where this is not possible employers should adopt appropriate organisational measures.
+The Manual Handling Operations Regulations (NI) 1992 is concerned with all manual handling activities regardless of weight.
+Avoidance of manual handling by mechanical means is the primary aim but where this is not possible employers should adopt suitable organisational measures.

-> There is no such thing as a safe weight that can be manually lifted.
+There is no such thing as a safe weight that can be manually lifted.
 Any lifting operation has the potential to cause injury.

 What to do about back pain

 If you suffer from back pain, you should stay active and try simple pain relief tablets.
 If the pain doesn’t go away or gets worse, you should talk to your GP.
 If your back pain is caused by or made worse by your job, you should first speak to your employer.